Tyler-Washington888/Talent-Agent-Portal/README.md

 ## MVP

-The Talent-Agent-Portal MVP is a full CRUD, full stack application built in Node.js on the backend using Express, Mongoose and MongoDB.
-The front end is a single page apllication built using Angular, is fully responsive, and styled using Tailwind CSS.
+The Talent-Agent-Portal MVP is a full CRUD, full stack application built on the backend using Express, Mongoose and MongoDB.
+The front end is a single page apllication built using Angular, is fully responsive, and styled using Vanilla CSS.

 <br>